Emotional Intelligence and Leadership Effectiveness: Bringing Out the Best

 - A mechanism of learning

-When you demonstrate a willingness to help your employees and to recognize their efforts, you show that you care about them as individuals and that you’re an emotionally intelligent leader.
+When you demonstrate a willingness to help your employees and to recognize their efforts, you are leading with emotional intelligence, showing that you care about them as individuals.
 This act of caring builds trust between leaders and their employees.

 Empathy has long been a soft skill that’s overlooked as a performance indicator.
-Research from CCL, however, has shown that today’s successful, emotionally intelligent leaders must be more “person-focused” and able to work well with people from varying teams, departments, countries, cultures, and backgrounds.
-(Learn more about the 4 ways leaders can show empathy in the workplace.)
+Our research, however, has shown that today’s successful leaders are showing kindness in the workplace and are more “person-focused,” making them better able to work well with people from varying teams, departments, countries, cultures, and backgrounds.

 Even if you have high emotional intelligence and leadership effectiveness, it’s not easy to get to know every employee below the surface.
 It’s challenging to see the world as others see it and to accept a variety of perspectives in a nonjudgmental way.

-Building those skills requires increasing your self-awareness, strong active listening skills, and a willingness to learn and recognize your own emotional triggers and weaknesses.
+Building those skills requires understanding how aspects of identity can affect the way you lead, and a willingness to learn and recognize your own emotional triggers and weaknesses.
 Leader effectiveness is constrained or amplified based on how well leaders understand themselves, their awareness of how others view them, and how they navigate the resulting interactions.

 Ready to Take the Next Step?

-Foster emotional intelligence and leadership effectiveness at your organization with a customized learning journey for your leaders using our research-backed modules.
-Available leadership topics include Authenticity, Emotional Intelligence, Feedback that Works, Listening to Understand, Psychological Safety, and more.
+Foster greater emotional intelligence and leadership effectiveness at your organization with a customized learning journey for your leaders using our research-backed modules.
+Available leadership topics include Authentic Leadership, Communication, Conflict Resolution, Emotional Intelligence, Listening to Understand, Psychological Safety & Trust, and more.